Orange-OpenSource/a11y-guidelines/src/en/mobile/flutter/index.md

 ---
 title: "Accessibility with Flutter"
-abstract: "If you develop applications with Flutter, you should know that it is possible to produce accessible applications"
+abstract: "Ressources to be accessible with Flutter"
 ---

 # Accessibility with Flutter